Disability Discrimination Lawyer in Pasadena

 What Qualifies As a Disability?

-Under the FEHA, the term “disability” is broadly defined and can mean either a mental disability, physical disability, or medical condition that limits your ability to engage in a major life activity.
-California law protects your right to reasonable accommodations and a discrimination-free workplace if your type of disability falls under one of the following categories:
+Under the FEHA, the term “disability” covers a mental or physical disability or a medical condition that limits your ability to engage in a major life activity.
+California law protects your right to reasonable accommodations and a discrimination-free workplace if your condition falls under one of the following categories:

 What Is Considered a Physical Disability?